antonlep/cyber-security-project/README.md

 Project work for Cyber Security Base course

 Project works at least with Python 3.8 and Django 4.0 versions.
-Download files to your computer, go to directory mysite/ and run command:
+Download files to your computer, go to directory mysite/ and run commands:

+'python manage.py migrate'

-‘python manage.py runserver’
+'python manage.py runserver'

 Then open your browser and go to the address: